ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 # CISS.singleton "hello" |> CISS.add "HELLO" |> CISS.to_list;;
 - : string list = ["hello"]
 ```
-The value `"HELLO"` is not added to the set because it is considered equal to the value `"hello"` that is already contained in the set.
+The value `"HELLO"` is not added to the set because it is considered equal to the value `"hello"`, which is already contained in the set.

-Note that this technique can also be used to allow arbitrary types
-to be used as the element type for set, as long as you can define a
+You can use any type for elements, as long as you define a meaningful `compare` operation:
-meaningful compare operation:

 ```ocaml
 # type color = Red | Green | Blue;;
 type color = Red | Green | Blue